Tendrl/tendrl-ansible/roles/tendrl-server/README.md

     may fail to start or even crash.
 Note that etcd upstream requires to use fqdn for this configuration.

- *  When `graphite_ip_address` variable is undefined (which is the default state), this role will use ip address of default ipv4 network interface, otherwise a value of this variable will be used.
+ *  Variable `graphite_fqdn` is mandatory, when you let this variable undefined, installation will fail.

+    Value of this variable is used to configure tendrl components (this value doesn't reconfigure graphite itself!) to be able to connect to graphite instance (carbon-cache service in particular).

  *  When `graphite_port` variable is undefined, task which configures graphite port for `tendrl-node-agent` will be skipped so that the default value from